glitteringkatie/glitteringkatie.com/_posts/designing-as-a-crafty-dev.md

 coverPosition: "top"
 ---

 If you've been here before, you know I'm a frontend developer!
 If not, welcome to my blog!
 Like any dev, it's hard to resist that well-known itch to re-do my personal website.
 So here we are.
-I've given my website a facelift for 2 reasons:
+I've given my website a facelift for two reasons:

 1. I want to support more blog post topics than just tech.
 2. I want to use [Next.js](https://nextjs.org/) because that's what I've been using at work.